YiwenAI/AutoSAT/README.md

 ## Acknowledgement
-Our baseline is [EasySAT](https://github.com/shaowei-cai-group/EasySAT) and we only add data parallel and file saving modules.
+Our Backbone (as baseline) is [EasySAT](https://github.com/shaowei-cai-group/EasySAT) and we only add data parallel and file saving modules.
 Thanks for the wonderful work.

 ## Citing us